Farnam123/new123/README.md

 Prerequisites

-Python 3.10 (recommended due to compatibility with dependencies) Git
+Python 3.10 (required for compatibility with TensorFlow and other dependencies) Git
 Render account
 GitHub account

 Installation

-Clone the repository:git clone https://github.com/your-username/xauusd_trading_strategy.git
+Clone the repository:git clone https://github.com/Farnam123/new123.git
-cd xauusd_trading_strategy
+cd new123

 Create and activate a virtual environment (optional):python3.10 -m venv venv